merken/Inspiron7586/README.md

 - Bluetooth speaker

 # Not working
-- Wifi networks that require additional credentials (prompt for login does not appear), also the connection is unstable on these Wifi networks, network card resets and re-connection is required
+- Wifi networks that require additional credentials (prompt for login does not appear), also the connection is unstable on these Wifi networks, network card resets and re-connection is required, A workaround for this can be found below
 - Macs Fan Control sensor readout, but the fans work
 - Bluetooth Logitech Mouse
 - Sleep, closing the lid, resuming...